pearcej/pearcej.github.io/csc426/b2-blog-runestone.md

   -  What is something that you learned or found interesting in these readings and what is something that you either found confusing or didn't understand or disagreed with?

 Next find 2-3 more articles that serve to further address what you found interesting or confusing in these articles.
- - Write at least one more paragraph that discussed what you learned from these dditional sources.
+ - Write at least one more paragraph that discussed what you learned from these additional sources.
 Link these references in your blog AND add a references section at the bottom of your post with formal APA style citations for each.

 ### Remember in order to receive credit for each blog entry, you must do *both* of the following: